kalinchuk/mark_8_minicomputer/README.md

 The original Mark-8 did not have a backplane so this will be an improvement since boards can be removed if required.

-* The backplane has ten 41-pin connectors for the bus.
-Split and splice 2.54mm connectors to make up a 41-pin connector.
+* The backplane has ten 41-pin connectors for the bus; split and splice 2.54mm connectors to make up a 41-pin connector
-* Only stuff the rear power connectors since the front ones conflict with boards above.
+* Only stuff the rear power connectors since the front ones conflict with boards above
-* The 2x8 holes between bus connectors can be stuffed with a 16-position headers but they will require some bending since the holes are not standard header footprints.
+* The 2x8 holes between bus connectors can be stuffed with a 16-position headers but they will require some bending since the holes are not standard header footprints

 ### Parts